-8.3.1 Level of Service: Promote the sustainable management of land including soil, water and ecosystems in the Northland region.
+8.3.1 Level of Service: Promote the sustainable management of land including soil, water and ecosystems in the Northland Region.

-Per formance Measures 2009-2012 Per formance Targets 2009-2012 a.
+Pei formance Measures 2009-2012 Per formance Targets 2009-2012 a.
 Collaborate with representatives of primary sector groups and land owners to promote sustainable land and water management practices. • Minimum of three meetings held annually with primary sector groups.
 Outcomes reported to the Council via the CEO's report.
 Provide appropriate advice within 20 days of receiving requests for advice.
 Report annually on the number and type of responses given via the CEO's report to the Council. b.
-Promote and support community based CoastCare groups through the provision of information and resources for dune restoration activities. ì Visit each CoastCare site at least annually and report outcomes to the Council via the CEO's report.
-Promote CoastCare messages through press releases every two months and report outcomes to the Council via the CEO's report.
-C. Promote indigenous biodiversity in Northland and the restoration and enhancement of priority ecosystems/natural resources. • Produce a relevant media release every six months. d.
+Promote and support community based CoastCare groups through the provision of information and resources for dune restoration activities. ÷ Visit each CoastCare site at least annually and report outcomes to the Council via the CEO's report.
+Promote CoastCare messages through press releases every two months and report outcomes to the Council via the CEO's report. c.
+Promote indigenous biodiversity in Northland and the restoration and enhancement of priority ecosystems/natural resources.
+2 Produce a relevant media release every six months. d.
 Support indigenous biodiversity protection and enhancement on private land and by community groups through the Environment Fund. • Contribute a minimum of \$500,000 annually through the Environment Fund.
-Report annually to the Environmental Management Committee on outcomes achieved and funding provided. e.
-Collaborate with, and align the Council's policy approach with Environment Waikato, Environment Bay of Plenty and the Auckland Regional Council on the management of mangroves. • Organise at least two special meetings annually of the combined councils which consider mangroves. f.
-Review the need for a region wide authorisation process to facilitate the removal of 'young' mangroves from clearly designated areas. • Review completed by 31 March 2010 and development of an implementation programme by December 2010.
+Report annually to the Environmental Management Committee on outcomes achieved and funding provided.